-One of the points that people don't often think about is that if there was no resurrection there would be no Church.
-When Christ was crucified, His disciples were utterly broken:
+One significant piece of evidence is that if there was no resurrection then there would be no Church either.
+When Christ was crucified His disciples were utterly broken:

 "Without the belief in the resurrection the Christian faith could not have come into being.
 The disciples would have remained crushed and defeated men.
 Even had they continued to remember Jesus as their beloved teacher, his crucifixion would have forever silenced any hopes of his being the Messiah.
 The cross would have remained the sad and shameful end of his career.
 The origin of Christianity therefore hinges on the belief of the early disciples that God had raised Jesus from the dead."
 (Craig, Knowing the Truth About the Resurrection, p116-17)